Which institution holds the most shares in Forest Road Acquisition Corp. (FRX)

 The top institutional shareholder in the company is OTA Financial Group L.P. with over 0.23 million shares valued at $2.36 million.
 The investor’s holdings represent 0.78% of the FRX Shares outstanding.
 As of Mar 30, 2021, the second largest holder is FNY Investment Advisers, LLC with 0.11 million shares valued at $1.13 million to account for 0.37% of the shares outstanding.

-The stock witnessed a -4.25% In the last 1 month and extending the period to 3 months gives it a -6.33%, and is -0.20% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 0.70% over the week and 1.88% over the month.
+The stock witnessed a -2.44% in the last 1 month and extending the period to 3 months gives it a -6.54%, and is 1.01% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 0.99% over the week and 1.30% over the month.

 Forest Road Acquisition Corp.
 (FRX) Analyst Forecasts